 If you don’t have the answer, quickly transfer the customer to someone who does.
 When you involve your entire team in customer support, you improve the speed and quality of responses.

-Your system should aim to assign cases based on priority, agent availability and expertise.
-A recent survey from American Express found that three in five Americans would try a new " to get a better service experience.
+Your system should aim to assign cases based on priority, agent availability, and expertise.
+A recent survey from American Express found that three in five Americans would try a new brand or company to get a better service experience.
 To keep them with you, make sure the first person a customer talks to is the most qualified to address the issue at hand.

-How can you label a case that's both urgent and from a VIP customer?
-Create work "queues" or folders to help you organize your cases into categories.
-Add notes for your team like "more i"uo; or "call b"uo;
+How can you label a case that’s both urgent and high priority — for example, from a VIP customer?
+Create work “queues” or folders to help you organise your cases into categories.
+Add notes for your team like “more info”; or “call back”

 Nobody wants to feel stuck in a dead-end job.
 Job progression keeps agents inspired and motivated, so provide plenty of opportunities for professional growth and promotion.
 If caseloads allow, consider loaning agents with the interest and aptitude to other departments.
-It helps keep them engaged while growing their skills and value to the ".
+It helps keep them engaged while growing their skills and value.

 Stop thinking of customer support as a crew of responsive hole patchers who deal with problems as they arise.
-At Desk.com, everyone has an opportunity to fill a customer support role.
-It creates an incredible opportunity to get to know our customers on an intimate level, gaining insight into their needs and their relationship with the product.
+Everyone has an opportunity to fill a customer support role.
+Whole support creates an incredible opportunity to get to know our customers on an intimate level, gaining insight into their needs and their relationship with the product.

 Give rewards tied to specific actions so employees know you sincerely appreciate their efforts.
 Encourage individuals to use their talents for team success.